Centerspace (CSR) Bundle

 Year established

-The company traces its roots back to 1970, initially established under a different name, Investors Real Estate Trust (IRET).
+The company traces its roots back to 1970, initially established as Investors Real Estate Trust (IRET).

 Original location